Healthy Homes Assessment Newtown

 Home Assessments Newtown for Rental Properties

-There are a myriad of things you should look for during a house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
-A few examples are:
+There are many concerns to check during an house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
+The most common are:

 • Do you think the ceiling insulation require topping up or replacing?

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be significant for property managers and landlords.
-For expert guidance, contact us now and schedule your rental properties home evaluation.
+The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can have a significant impact for landlords and property managers.
+For expert guidance, contact us today to schedule your rental properties house evaluation.

 home assessments for rental properties